 By Karen Porreca

-Karen Porreca is a director with People for the Ethical Treatment of Animals.
+Karen Porreca is a senior director for People for the Ethical Treatment of Animals (PETA).